LuckyTurtleDev/pybadge-high/README.md

 ## Feature-flags

 This crate has spilt functionallity in multiple feature flags.
 See the [rust book][__link6] for more information about features.
-Enabling only the feauters, which are needed, help to keep the binary size small and reduce the number of needed dependencies.
+Enabling only the feauters, which are needed, helps to keep the binary size small and reduce the number of needed dependencies.

 The following features are aviable: